Wild, Romantic, Colorful and full of history

 Your Velociped contact person at the location

 In Porto we have an absolutely reliable all-round service for you as well.
-Our english-speaking local partner, born in Porto, will be at your disposal every day, will welcome you, takes care of the bikes and knows every bicycle tour personally.
+Our english- and german-speaking local partner, will be at your disposal every day, will welcome you, takes care of the bikes and knows every bicycle tour personally.
 He is looking forward to give you insider tips and common information.

 Apply/rent a GPS device as a navigational aid

 You are often going to cycle on small roads and paths with turnoffs in a very much diversified landscape.
 Cycle path signs or town signs are rare.
 In order to facilitate orientation here and to avoid constantly reading detailed route descriptions, you will get a GPS on site.
-The device (for example at the handlebars) guarantees that you always find the right way.
+The device guarantees that you always find the right way.
 Operation of the device is easy to understand.
-You will be pleasantly surprised how easy the route finding is with the GPS.
 You will receive the device, together with a short briefing from our contact person on site!

 So as not to be dependent on the technique, you'll still get more detailed maps, with the route marked on site.
 This will take you directly and without long searching always to the desired destination - we guarantee it!